 If you are using an electric stove like me, you can lift the pan off the heat to slow down the cooking process and continue to stir until it reaches the desired darkness.
 Otherwise, just turn your heat down towards the end.

-When it gets darker than caramel and just starts to smoke, you are done.
+4. When it gets darker than caramel and just starts to smoke, you know it’s close to being done.
 Add the warm water to the sugar to halt the cooking process and stir until the sugar dissolves.

 What is caramel cooking sauce?

 Caramel cooking sauce is a rich and thick sauce that you can add to dishes, like thịt kho, as base and adds a nice brown coloring to stewed dishes.